Important Updates: One Big Beautiful Bill Act

 No. Earlier versions of the bill proposed changing the definition of full-time enrollment for Pell eligibility, as well as eliminating Pell eligibility for less-than-half time enrollment.
 These provisions were not included in the final legislation.

+Yes.
 Veterinary Medicine (D.V.M.) is the only professional program currently offered at MSU.
+Borrowers enrolled in this program will be subject to the new professional annual, aggregate, and lifetime loan limits.

 The Master of Science in Nursing Program is considered a masters (graduate) program.
-Therefore, borrowers enrolled in this program will be subject to the new graduate annual and aggregate Direct Unsubsidized Loan limits.
+Therefore, borrowers enrolled in this program will be subject to the new graduate annual, aggregate, and lifetime loan limits.

 The Physician Assistant Studies is considered a masters (graduate) program.
-Therefore, borrowers enrolled in this program will be subject to the new graduate annual and aggregate Direct Unsubsidized Loan limits.
+Therefore, borrowers enrolled in this program will be subject to the new graduate annual, aggregate, and lifetime loan limits.